tobymckoi/utilities/linodeclient/README.txt

 Creates and initializes a Docker swarm cluster.

-To setup a cluster, make a new directory and copy the files from the 'exmaple_cluster' directory.
+To setup a cluster, make a new directory and copy the files from the 'example_cluster' directory.
 Follow the instructions in the README.txt file there.